Skip to content

 # ---------------------------------- main

-# creating a list of Person objects
+# create a list of person objects

-# identities of these people
+# identity of these persons

-for i in range(len(group)):
+for i in range(len(groupe)):

 Notes: